webprofusion/certify-docs/docs/dns/providers/certifydns.md

 ---

 # Certify DNS
-Certify DNS is a cloud hosted version of the acme-dns standard (CNAME delegation of acme challenge TXT records to a dedicated challenge response service).
+Certify DNS is a cloud hosted version of the [acme-dns](https://github.com/joohoi/acme-dns) standard (CNAME delegation of acme challenge TXT records to a dedicated challenge response service).
 This service can be enabled through the https://certifytheweb.com License Keys tab when signed in.
 The service is compatible with most existing *acme-dns* clients so it can be used with other ACME clients on all operating systems.

 **With Certify DNS, you create a special CNAME record in your domain DNS, instead of a TXT record.
 This CNAME record points to the Certify DNS cloud service and handles ACME challenge responses for your domain.**

 ## Using Certify DNS in Certify The Web

 - Enable Certify DNS in your https://certifytheweb.com profile (under License Keys).
-While the service is in beta testing you will need to request access via `support {at} certifytheweb.com`
+While the service is in beta testing this can be enabled for free.
 - Select Certify DNS as the DNS update method.
 - Create your Certify DNS credentials using your account email address and license key.
 You only need to do this once.
 - Click `Request Certificate` to perform a one-time registration with the Certify DNS service (per domain).